google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 <!--
 In this slide we see data from a DataFrame.
 The DataFrame has four rows and five columns, so df.shape would return (4,5).
-Say that we would like to find people with more than two dogs.
+Let's say that we would like to find people with more than two dogs.
 How would we do that?

 Image Details: